 This is our recipe for Easy Seitan Chicken.
 Essentially it’s a chick wheat recipe but I’ve tweaked it so it’s easier and quicker to make, and you can use a regular steamer to cook it.

 Nearly every recipe I’ve looked at calls for the use of an ‘Instapot’ or pressure cooker, with my method you just mix it and steam it and you are good to go!

-This is such an easy make, if you only have a tin of chickpeas and some gluten in the cupboard then it’s still pretty good but of course it’s next level if you have everything on the list.
+This is such an easy make, if you only have a tin of chickpeas and some gluten and nootch in the cupboard then it’s still pretty good but of course it’s next level if you have everything on the list.

 Like most seitan it benefits greatly from being left to cool and even rest in the fridge overnight.
 If you’re tearing bits off to make nuggets or for stir-fry then just watch your hands on the steam when it’s hot, but if you’re wanting to slice it up for sandwiches then rest it overnight and you’ll be able to slice it much thinner.